-Under the Ninth Circuit's approach, an employee can also be excluded from "minister" status because the court deems that her job title is not sufficiently "minister"-like.
-In this case, the panel asserted that "Morrissey-Berru's formal title of "Teacher' was secular."
+Under the Ninth Circuit's approach, an employee can also be excluded from "minister" status because the court deems that her job title is not sufficiently minister-like.
+In Our Lady, the panel asserted that "[respondent's] formal title of 'Teacher' was secular."
+Our Lady Pet.
 App.
 2a.
-In Biel, the panel majority said that the "teacher" title did not "conve[y] a religious-as opposed to secular-meaning."
-Biel, 911 F.3d at 608 (quotation omitted, brackets adjusted).
+In St. James, the panel majority said that the "teacher" title did not "'conve[y] a religious-as opposed to secular-meaning.'"
+St. James Pet.
+App.
+12a (quotation omitted, brackets adjusted).
 This analysis violates the Religion Clauses-through discrimination and improper judicial involvement in religious questions-in two distinct ways.

 First, a requirement that the employer use certain terminology in job titles directly leads to these violations.
 The term "minister" itself can produce discrimination among religions: "the term is rarely if ever used in this way by Catholics, Jews, Muslims, Hindus, or Buddhists."
 Hosanna-Tabor, 565 U.S. at 198 (Alito, J., concurring).
 Focusing on an employee's formal title is also bound to create improper judicial second-guessing of a religious group's self-understanding, as this case shows.
-Contrary to the Ninth Circuit's assertion, there is nothing inherently "secular" about the title "teacher" (nor "Grade 5 Teacher").
+Contrary to the court of appeals' assertion, there is nothing inherently secular about the title "teacher" or "Grade 5 Teacher."
 Rather, as this Court has recognized, teachers quite commonly play a "critical and unique role ... in fulfilling the mission of a church-operated school."
-Catholic Bishop,

-440 U.S. at 501.
-In order to qualify for the ministerial exception, religious schools in the Ninth Circuit would be forced to rechristen their employees with titles more to the court's taste as to what is "religious."
+Catholic Bishop, 440 U.S. at 501.
+To qualify for the ministerial exception, religious schools should not have to rechristen their employees with titles more to a secular court's taste as to what is "religious."

 Second, the Ninth Circuit's approach compounds its credentialing error by indicating that an employee's title should reflect not primarily her functions but, as much or more, her training and education.
-Judge Fisher argued, in her dissent in Biel, that the formal title "Grade 5 Teacher" should be interpreted in the light of the employer's "expression of [the teacher's] role in the school," which was the religious role of "a distinctively Catholic Grade 5 Teacher."
-911 F.3d at 616 (Fisher, J., dissenting) (emphasis added).
+Judge Fisher argued, in dissent in St. James, that the formal title "Grade 5 Teacher" should be interpreted in the light of the employer's "expression of [the teacher's] role in the school," which was the religious role of "a distinctively Catholic Grade 5 Teacher."
+St. James Pet.
+App.
+26a-27a (Fisher, J., dissenting) (emphasis added).
 But the majority objected that this analysis "focused on [Biel's] duties at the school-as opposed to her education, qualifications, and employment arrangement."
-Id. at 608 (emphasis added); see id. (arguing that Biel's title was non-ministerial because it did not suggest "that she had special expertise in Church doctrine, values, or pedagogy").
-And in this case, following Biel, the panel said the question was whether the "teacher" title reflected "ministerial substance and training."
-App 2a (emphasis added).
+Id.
+11a (emphasis added); see id. (arguing that Biel's title was non-ministerial because it did not suggest "that she had special expertise in Church doctrine, values, or pedagogy").
+And in Our Lady, following St. James, the panel said the question was whether the "teacher" title reflected "ministerial substance and training."
+Our Lady Pet.
+App.
+2a (emphasis added).

-In other words, in the Ninth Circuit's approach, the criterion of "job title" does not focus on the functional roles associated with the title; it becomes another way to impose the criterion of acceptable training or credentials.
+In other words, under the court of appeals' approach, the criterion of "job title" does not focus on the functional roles associated with the title; rather, it becomes another way to impose the criterion of acceptable training or credentials.
 And that criterion, as already discussed, invites the evils of denominational inequality and judicial entanglement.
-See supra pp. 16-20.
+See supra pp. 24-26.